wl1995/microservice-benchmark/README.md

 **NOTE**: To properly use the deployment files for benchmarking, please replace all the paths like **/home/tumi6** to your own path.

-**NOTE 2**: We modify the source code of ROS2 please copy the folders in ROS2_source_code and replace them in the ROS2 folder.
+**NOTE 2**: We have modified the source code of ROS2.
+Please copy the folders in ROS2_source_code and replace them in the ROS2 folder.

 **NOTE 3**: The provided container image is a full image that contains all required dependencies for the whole Autoware.
 However eliminating the unnecessary contents for different module images can further boost the performance and start-up time.
 For detailed information about the minimum setups for each module, please refer to **eliminating.txt**.
-These setups are tested by ourself but we can not be sure that they are the minimum setups.
-Optimizations may still be available.
+These setups are tested by ourself and optimizations may still be available.

 ## 2. File Structure